This is a review of the Vanguard exchange-traded fund (ETF) also known as VYMI.

 Why Review The VYMI ETF?

-First of all, I wrote an article about building a Vanguard 3 fund ETF portfolio paying dividends.
-Furthermore, in that article, I suggested the VYMI ETF be 1 of those 3 funds.
-So, I want to dig deeper into this Vanguard ETF by completing a review.
+First, I wrote an article about building a Vanguard 3 fund ETF portfolio paying dividends.
+Furthermore, I suggested the VYMI ETF be 1 of those 3 funds in that article.

 Vanguard 3 Fund Portfolio Paying Dividends